 If your friend is grieving a death or loss, it can be hard to know what to say.
-These tips for helping a grieving friend are from the author of a book about surviving grief – Jane Galbraith.
+These tips for helping a grieving friend are from Jane Galbraith, who wrote a book about facing and surviving grief.

 She explains why talking about the loved one your friend lost is so important: